 The notices served on nearly 3,000 Asian traders since last year ordering them to wind up their businesses in Kenya are now being enforced with great strictness.

-The notices served on nearly 3,000 Asian traders since last year ordering them to wind up their businesses in Kenya are now being enforced with great strictness.
+Background: The notices served on nearly 3,000 Asian traders since last year ordering them to wind up their businesses in Kenya are now being enforced with great strictness.
 President Kenyatta himself issued a directive to this effect earlier this month.

 In Nairobi, City Council inspectors made sure yesterday (Wednesday), when this film was taken, that the shutters went down on Asian-owned shops all along the main shopping streets.